-Employees who have questions about their certification status can call the Human Resources Department.
+Employees who have questions about their certification status can call Judi Cangas at 817-297-5231.

 Outside Employment and Tutoring

 Crowley ISD Board Policy Manual - Policy DBD

 Employees are required to disclose in writing to their immediate supervisor any outside employment that may create a potential conflict of interest with their assigned duties and responsibilities or the best interest of the district.
 Supervisors will consider outside employment on a case-by-case basis and determine whether it should be prohibited because of a conflict of interest.